alexpichel/okb-gatsby/content/posts/2016-06-06--responding-to-mental-health-crisis-calls/index.md

 agencyid: "ppb"
 agency: "Portland Police Bureau - 2012"
 category: "Research"
-tags:
-  - "Mental Illness"
-  - "Oregon Research"
-  - "Use of Force"
+tags: [Mental Illness, Oregon Research, Use of Force]
 subTitle: "Increased crisis intervention training and partnerships with mental health providers have reduced use of force incidents involving persons with mental illness despite a rise in overall contacts with persons with mental illness."
 ---